Alternative Lending Method: Equipment Financing

-Whether you are a well established business, or a start-up business, there are equipment financing companies that can get you financed!
+Whether you are a well-established business or a start-up business, there are equipment financing companies that can get you financed!

-Know the financiers qualifications
+Know the financiers’ qualifications

 Not all equipment financing companies are the same.
 Make sure you take the time to read their website and see if your business matches the type of businesses they finance.

 This is especially true if you have “special circumstances” like bad credit or you are a new business.
-Don’t waste your time talking to lenders that do not work with you type of business.
+Don’t waste your time talking to lenders that do not work with your type of business.
 And don’t just fill out an application and “hope for the best”.

 If you fill out an application for a lender that pulls a hard credit report, you are damaging your credit each time you apply.
-We use a soft credit inquiry so that it has no impact on our clients credit score.
+We use a soft credit inquiry so that it has no impact on our client’s credit score.

 Once you find the company you want to work with.
 Follow up with a call or email for details.
-Some banks say they will finance start up businesses, but when they mean a business that 6 months or longer time in business.
+Some banks say they will finance start-up businesses, but when they mean a business that 6 months or longer time in business.
 Or they say they work with credit problems.
-But they may have a minimum credit score of a 640!
+But they may have a minimum credit score of 640!
 Many people don’t really consider themselves as having a “credit problem” at a 640, but there are some banks that will turn you down.